 - Penalties or other court-ordered payments

-Your Debt Agreement Administrator would’ve let you know if you had to continue paying these debts after your Part 9 Debt Agreement had finished.
+Your Debt Agreement Administrator will let you know if you have to continue paying these debts after your Part 9 Debt Agreement has finished.
 If you aren’t sure, give them a call.

-The end of your Part 9 Debt Agreement should coincide with it dropping off your credit file and your name being removed from the NPII.
+Your Part 9 Debt Agreement will removed from your credit file and your name being removed from the NPII after 5 years.
 Leaving you with a clean slate to rebuild your finances.

 Immediately after your Part 9 Debt Agreement discharge, you might find your credit score to be quite low.
 This is most likely due to a lack of financial activity in your credit history and should improve in the coming months.

 A Part 9 Debt Agreement is a sure fire way to clear your financial slate and start fresh.
-As all your unsecured debts are in a repayment arrangement, you won’t receive any defaults so once your Debt Agreement is over, your credit file will be clean.
+As all of your unsecured debts are in a repayment arrangement, you won’t receive any defaults.

-It’s time to enjoy your financial freedom!
-After a Part 9 Debt Agreement discharge, people tend to develop better money management and budgeting skills, acutely aware of the pain and stress financial hardship can cause.
-So once the Debt Agreement is over they make better financial decisions, don’t over commit and go on to live a financially successful life, whether it be owning their own home, or staying out of debt.
+Life after a Part 9 Debt Agreement discharge is all about financial freedom.
+People tend to develop better money management and budgeting skills, acutely aware of the pain and stress financial hardship can cause.
+So once the Debt Agreement is over they tend to make better financial decisions, don’t overcommit and go on to live a financially successful life, whether it be owning their own home, or staying out of debt.